SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 #Plot Map

-The map will need a way to separate data into segments or intervals, so that data can be plotted with color in a meaningful way.
-I will start with perhaps the most straightforward method, assigning breaks at fixed intervals.
+One needs to separate data into segments or intervals, so that data can be plotted with color in a meaningful way.
+I will start with perhaps the most straightforward method, assigning breaks in the data at fixed intervals.

 I will use classInt to form intervals to create breaks from.
+Starting at 14, I will separate ACT scores at every 2 points.

 ```r